gittyvarshney/CPP-Project-Shopping-Program-/README.md

 # CPP-Project-Shopping-Program-
-It is Same as my previous work but implemented in C++ in place of C
+It is Same as my previous work but implemented in C++ in place of C <br />
+For more information regarding the work please refer to C Project repository. <br />